jkereako/REFrostedViewController/README.md

 # REFrostedViewController

-This is a simplified version of Romamn Efimov's REFrostedViewController.
+This is a simplified version of Roman Efimov's [REFrostedViewController](https://github.com/romaonthego/REFrostedViewController).

 This project is a great example of how to handle menu items in iOS.
+I've used it in several of my apps.

 ## Changes from original project